Updated December 2015

 - 3 students from Sherman County are studying at KU Medical Center.

 - 1 Sherman County physician serves as volunteer KU Medical Center faculty, providing medical students with hands-on training in rural and underserved communities as part of the Rural Preceptorship Program.

-- 12 high school students in Sherman County participated in activities during Fiscal Year 2014 that encouraged them to consider careers in health care, math and science.
-These events were hosted by University of Kansas Area Health Education Center.
+- 10 high school students in Sherman County participated in activities during the 2014-15 school year that encouraged them to consider careers in health care, math and science.
+These events were hosted by the KU AHECs.

 Strengthening the Health Care Workforce

-- 3 KU Medical Center graduates live and/or practice in Sherman County.
+- 7 KU Medical Center alumni live and/or practice in Sherman County.

 - 2 health care provider have been placed in Sherman County since 2004 through the Kansas Recruitment and Retention Center, which provides placement assistance to rural health organizations and seeks to enhance the quality and quantity of health care professionals in rural Kansas.